 - What is the labor system at Acorn?

 - Isn’t there someone who’s in charge, like a leader or something?
+Is this a Cult?

 - Are people in charge of certain areas?

-Sort of.
+Only in the most informal sense.
 There are people who know more about certain things.
 There are people who have been here longer than others and know how we do certain things.
 There are people who like doing certain things more than others.
 There are people who consistently do the same things every day.
 We do not have “area managers” like Twin Oaks, who are officially in charge of a work area.

 - What food is available at Acorn?

-Currently, 87% of Acorners are omnivores.
-Many of our meals have some type of meat in them (even if it’s just beef or chicken stock), but there are always vegetarian options available.
+Some of our meals have some type of meat in them (even if it’s just beef or chicken stock), but there are always vegetarian options available.
 If the cook is aware of vegans on the farm, there will be vegan options.
 Talk to us if you have food allergies before scheduling a visit.

 - Where do you get free food?